 9. Visit a Smithsonian Museum

 DC is home to the world's largest museum complex, one with over 150 million artifacts and treatures.

-For more information, read our guide to museums in Washington DC and how to get tickets to the Smithsonians.
+For more information, read our guide to museums in Washington DC, and about how to get tickets to the Smithsonian.